1930s Modernist Table Lamp

 Jean-Boris Lacroix designed many pieces of furniture that were produced by the cabinetmaker Regamey.
 This ensured his collaboration with many colleagues, such as Pierre Chareau, Jean Dunand, Jean-Michel Franck and Francis Jourdain.

-The style of Lacroix is characterized by the predominance of geometric shapes, rigorous lines, right angles and smooth surfaces without moldings.
+The style of Lacroix is characterised by the predominance of geometric shapes, rigorous lines, right angles and smooth surfaces without mouldings.

 His wooden furniture is often equipped with metallic embellishments, while other pieces are entirely made of metal like the Duralumin, an aluminium alloy.
 But from his numerous creations, the lights he designed were the most famous.
 He designed lamps for companies such as the French Atelier Pierre Disderot, Lunel, Mitis, and for his own business: Lacroix.